Helen Leaper (PGDip, BA (Hons), MBACP)

 Photos & videos

-The fees can either be paid by cash or cheque on the day or by bank transfer (48 hours in advance)
+I do request that the initial consultation is paid for at least 48 hours in advance by bank transfer, as confirmation of your session with me.
+All further sessions can either be paid by cash or cheque on the day or by bank transfer (48 hours in advance).

 Please feel free to contact me without obligation, should you wish to discuss your particular circumstances and how I may be able to help you.